 The crucial issue of how to arrange the drops from the upper bracket to the lower bracket is introduced in Getting the Drops Right, and the method for solving the problem is described in Getting the Drops Right, Part II.
 Words of caution are found in Beware printyourbrackets.com.

 A Big, Peculiar Bracket discusses the issues involved in the creation of a new, unusual format that raised issues relating to bracket architecture, byes, and drop allocation.
+The bracket discussed in that post was never used, but a similar bracket was used, and it was analyzed in The Big, Peculiar Bracket, a Postmortem, Part I, Part II, and Part III

 Issues relating to the particular game of Backgammon, both theory and practice, are developed in a sequence of four posts: Skill and Luck in Backgammon, All That Luck, Learning Backgammon, and Your Cheating’ Bot.
+There’s also a sequence of four posts about the roll of dice in backgammon: Rolling the Bones, Part I, Part II, Part III, and Part IV.

 So far, the chief resource page is the one for Printable Brackets.
 There are analyzed brackets sprinkled through various posts, and at some point I’ll see about gathering these together and making them easy to find.
 I also anticipate that there will be a glossary, and perhaps things like an index of games discussed.